-Chemistry 1210 is a physical science course in the natural science category of the GE, which has the following goals and learning outcomes:
+Chemistry 1220 is a physical science course in the natural science category of OSU General Education courses (GE).
+Natural science courses have the following goals and learning outcomes:

 - 1. Students understand the basic facts, principles, theories, and methods of modern science. - 2.
 Students understand key events in the development of science and recognize that science is an evolving body of knowledge. - 3.
 Students describe the inter-dependence of scientific and technological developments. - 4.
-Students recognize social and philosophical implications of scientific discoveries, and understand the potential of science and technology to address problems of the contemporary world.
+Students recognize social and philosophical implications of scientific discoveries and understand the potential of science and technology to address problems of the contemporary world.